 Helsinki’s new central library Oodi opened on December 5, the eve of Finland’s 101st Independence Day, a fitting celebration for one of the most literate nations in the world.

-Located at Kansalaistori Square in the heart of the city, Oodi promises to be a transformative and multi-functional space, defying any notion of the library as a dated public institution.
+Located at Kansalaistori Square in the heart of the city, Oodi is a transformative and multi-functional space, defying any notion of the library as a dated public institution.
 Viewed from the outside it is a work of architectural beauty, with an exterior comprised of elegant lines in wood, glass and steel.
-Equally impressive is what is found within.

 Library Oodi – Helsinki’s Cool New Living Room